oko/redbot-podman/README.md

 This installs a systemd service template `redbot@.service` and a launcher script under `/usr/local/bin/`.

+It also installs a systemd service and timer `redbot-restart@` which will restart the service at 2am daily, to avoid some bugs observed in long-running Redbot instances.

 ## Configuration

 Create `/etc/redbot` and copy `sample-config` from this repository to `/etc/redbot/$INSTANCENAME`: